gvwilson/thirdbit/src/fiction/makers-return/index.md

 "We can't fly the shuttle."

 "I know."
-Sindy took a deep breath.
-"I have a plan,
-but you aren't gonna like it."

-She crouched down.
+Sindy crouched down.
 "Mouse?
 I need you to take us to the Tailor."

 She explained breathlessly once they were in the trees.
 How the Tailor had made a suit for Gumption that made bots think he was another bot.
-How it had taken in some of the bots from Heck after Central shut down, ones that didn't want to be as close to people as Dockety and the others who had settled in Bots' End.
+How it had taken in some of the bots from Heck after Central shut down, ones that feel as comfortable around people as the ones that had settled in Bots' End with Dockety and Crusher and Beevy.

 "Wait," Violet puffed.
 "It makes mods to other bots?
 On its own?
-That's crazy!"
+That's dangerous!"

 Sindy ducked under a juniper branch.
 The path Mouse was leading them on was little more than a suggestion in places, and she had to watch where she stepped to avoid twisting her ankle.
 "Why?
 They pretty much all fix themselves up.
-Mouse here gave itself a voice box just a few months ago, didn't you?"
+Mouse here gave itself a voice box just a couple of months ago, didn't you?"

-"But thats dangerous!"
+"But that's *dangerous*!"
-Violet protested.
+Violet repeated.
 "That's how the bot rising started.
-Bots started modding themselves in all sorts of ways and, and changing their programming, and then nobody could control them any longer!"
+Bots started modding themselves in all sorts of ways and changing their programming, and then nobody could control them any longer!"

-Sindy slowed to a walk and rubbed the stitch forming in her side.
+Sindy slowed to a walk so that she could rub the stitch forming in her side.
-"Nobody controls bots like Dockety and Mouse," she panted.
+"Nobody controls Dockety and Mouse," she panted.
-"They're their own people.
-Only ones who didn't think that were Central and Patient, and they were bad guys."
+"They're people, same as you and me.
+Folks like Special Blazes and Miz Nabbles that don't believe that are just plain wrong and ought to be ashamed of themselves."

 The look on Violet's face told her that the other girl wasn't convinced.
 "Come on," Sindy said,
 hurrying into a trot once again.
-"You'll see when we get to the Tailor's, um, place."
+"You'll see when we get there."
-It didn't seem the right time to mention that Sindy had never been their herself.

-They never reached it.
-Instead,
+FIXME: they actually meet the Tailor.

-they followed Mouse around the end of a crumbling stone wall and found themselves face-to-face with a semi-circle of a dozen patchwork bots.
+They followed Mouse back to the surface and found themselves face-to-face with a semi-circle of small patchwork bots.
 One had what looked like mechanical shears for a head.
-Another seemed to be a tube with dozens of tiny legs on each side, each one ending in a small brush.
+Another seemed to be a tube with dozens of tiny legs on each side, each ending in a small brush.

 Mouse stopped and flashed rapid patterns at them, bleeping and warbling as it did so.